Kiryl-HH/ai-case-study/README.md

 3. Identity and Access Management (IAM):
 > Rationale: The IAM market is anticipated to reach $34.3 billion by 2029, growing at a CAGR of 8.4% from 2024, reflecting the rising importance of secure access controls.

-## Technologies utilized:
+## Technologies Utilized:

 1. Extended Detection and Response (XDR):

-* Technologies Utilized:
-Machine Learning and AI Algorithms: For intelligent detection, reducing false positives, and identifying advanced persistent threats that evade traditional defenses.
+* Machine Learning and AI Algorithms: For intelligent detection, reducing false positives, and identifying advanced persistent threats that evade traditional defenses.
 * Data Aggregation and Analytics: To collect and normalize data from various sources, providing a comprehensive view of potential threats.
 * Behavioral Analysis: To detect anomalies indicating malicious activity by continuously monitoring user and entity behavior.

 2. Cloud Security Posture Management (CSPM):

-* Technologies Utilized:
 * Cloud-Native AI: For real-time monitoring and assessment of cloud configurations against security benchmarks.
 * Policy Enforcement Engines: To automatically enforce compliance and remediate vulnerabilities.
 * Automation Tools: To streamline detection and correction of cloud security issues, reducing manual efforts.

 3. Identity and Access Management (IAM):

-* Technologies Utilized:
 * Blockchain Technology: For secure, tamper-proof storage of identity data and authentication mechanisms.
 * Biometric AI: For advanced authentication methods, such as facial recognition and fingerprint scanning.
 * Multi-Factor Authentication (MFA): To enhance access security through multiple verification layers.